Luxury Real Estate: Collaboration between Agency and Notary

 Stage Action Responsible Recommended timeframe

-Identification of the property Collect all technical and administrative documents Negotiator / agency Before promise of sale
+Identification of the property Collection of technical and administrative documents Agency / negotiator Before the promise

-Transmission to the clerk Send complete file, diagnostics, plans Agency Immediately after promise
+Transmission to the clerk Sending the complete file (diagnostics, plans) Agency Immediately after promise

-Coordination with notary Check the specific clauses together Clerk / notary Upon receipt of file
+Coordination clauses Review and validation of specific clauses Notary / Clerk Upon receipt of the file

-Monitoring deadlines Plan key steps (financing, signing) Clerk / negotiator Regular, according to deadlines
+Monitoring deadlines Planning of key stages (financing, signing) Clerk / negotiator Continuous

-Customer information Clearly communicate progress and bottlenecks Negotiator At every step
+Customer information Regular communication on progress Negotiator At every step

-Preparation for signing Gather all necessary final documents and funds Clerk / agency Before final signature
+Signature preparation Collection of final documents and funds Clerk / agency Before the act

-In luxury real estate, collaboration between the agency, negotiators, notary, and their clerk is not a mere detail, but a prerequisite for success.
-By effectively coordinating their actions, communicating transparently, and respecting deadlines, these professionals guarantee their clients a secure, seamless, and satisfactory transaction.
+In luxury real estate, coordination between agencies, negotiators, notaries, and clerks is not a mere detail: it's a prerequisite for success.
+By applying these best practices, professionals guarantee secure, smooth, and satisfactory transactions for a demanding clientele.

 Compare ads